Join the next generation of digital creatives with our hands-on, industry-focused Creative Computing degree.

 Year two

-Extend your knowledge.
 You'll deepen your understanding of core principles while beginning to specialise in areas such as immersive media and physical computing.
 Through a mix of core and optional modules, you’ll collaborate on industry-informed projects, explore emerging technologies, and experiment with cutting-edge tools and platforms—gaining practical experience and refining your creative and technical focus.

 Year three

-In your final year, the focus shifts to launching your career, with an emphasis on creative research, professional insight, and entrepreneurial thinking.
+In Year three, the focus shifts to launching your career, with an emphasis on creative research, professional insight, and entrepreneurial thinking.
 You’ll develop a distinctive, industry-ready portfolio of creative computing artefacts, supported by modules that encourage interdisciplinary collaboration and innovation.
-Areas of exploration may include creative applications of AI, casual web and mobile game development, and cybersecurity—equipping you with the skills and confidence to thrive in the evolving digital landscape.

 Creative Computing is entirely coursework-assessed, allowing you to focus on developing a diverse and balanced portfolio of creative projects.
-These may include prototype software, websites, apps, games, and immersive VR experiences.

-Assessment types are varied and designed to reflect real-world creative and professional practices.
-You’ll be evaluated through project documentation, reflective essays, and pitch-style presentations—giving you the opportunity to articulate your ideas, demonstrate your process, and showcase your work in engaging and professional formats.
+You’ll be evaluated through project documentation, reflective essays, and pitch-style presentations.
+You'll get the opportunity to articulate your ideas, demonstrate your process, and showcase your work in engaging and professional formats.

 You’ll be taught through practical workshops and project-based learning.
 These sessions are supported by individual and team tutorials throughout your Creative Computing course.
 The practical nature of the course offers you the time and freedom to try new ideas, develop new skills and take a deep dive into topics of interest.